k2view-academy/K2View-Academy/articles/04_fabric_studio/26_web_basic_code_editing.md

 Offering a professional code editor, Web Studio provides a wide variety of capabilities, among them are:

-- As-you-type reporting of parsing and compilation errors.
+- As-you-type reporting of parsing and compilation errors
-- Syntax highlighting and bracket matching.
+- Syntax highlighting and bracket matching
-- Smart Code Completion, Code Snippet support and correction suggestions.
+- Smart Code Completion, Code Snippet support and correction suggestions
-- Code navigation, like Go to Definition and Find All References.
+- Code navigation, like Go to Definition and Find All References
-- Code Refactoring.
+- Code Refactoring